N01-r0/messenger-cleaner-lsposed/README.md

+# Thank you to https://github.com/C10udburst/MessengerEx for providing the complete work - this module is an April 2026 update, continuing the work from Cloudburst

 # messenger-cleaner-lsposed

 LSPosed module for removing Meta AI surfaces, inbox ads, and other unwanted Messenger promo surfaces while keeping normal chats, thread navigation, and people search usable.